There are a lot of variables to consider when you purchase a new furnace:

 - What type of budget do you have for a new furnace?

 - What can you afford in monthly heating bills?

 - Do you have anyone in the home with respiratory ailments?

 - How big does the system need to be to heat your size of home?

 The furnace efficiency rating helps determine how much energy is required to heat your home and, in the long run, how much it will cost you.
-Basically, the higher your furnace efficiency rating the less energy your furnace uses to heat your home.
+Simply put, the higher your furnace efficiency rating the less energy your furnace uses to heat your home.

-Remember that this rating does not take into account the potential heat lost through leaking or improperly installed duct work or attic insulation.
-The duct work in varying homes is different – some high quality, some lower, so the AFUE rating does not include this in their rating.
-If you worry that your furnace or duct system is not energy efficient, give Service Experts a call today and we will give you a free in-home analysis and help you discover how much more energy and money you could be saving each month.
+Keep in mind that this rating does not take into account the potential heat lost through leaking or improperly installed duct work or attic insulation.
+The duct work in varying homes is different – some good quality, some lower, so the AFUE rating does not include this in their rating.
+If you worry that your heating system or duct system is not energy efficient, give Service Experts a call today and we will give you a free in-home analysis and help you discover how much more energy and money you could possibly save each month.